apitube/docs/content/docs/NewsArticles/readme.md

 ---
 sidebar_position: 8
-slug: '/news-articles'
+slug: '/news-api'
 ---

-# News Articles
+# News API

 Access real-time breaking news worldwide with the APITUBE API.
 Utilize various filters to refine and obtain the specific results you're looking for.